 However, urban foxes still avoid direct contact with humans and human activity in both urban and peri-urban areas.
 The flexibility and adaptability of red foxes has allowed them to thrive in cities, with populations increasing as they learn to exploit the resources and habitats available.
 While some conflicts can arise, urban red foxes are generally shy and elusive, posing little risk to humans.
 Their presence provides an opportunity for people to appreciate wildlife in cities.

-red fox
+What is red fox lab?

 A Red Fox Lab, often referred to as a Red Labrador Retriever, is a variation of the Labrador Retriever breed known for its distinct reddish coat color.
 This coat color is a shade of yellow, ranging from light golden to a dark, almost reddish-brown, which gives the dog its name.
 Here are some key points about Red Fox Labs: